 There are an estimated 670,000 primary carers (family and friends supporting someone who may otherwise not be able to manage on their own) of people with dementia in the UK.
 The current cost of dementia to local authorities and families is £23bn a year.

 The majority of people with dementia are cared for at home by a relative or friend and the average age of a family carer is between 60 and 65 years old.

-Dementia is used to describe different brain disorders, all of which share a loss of brain function that is usually progressive and eventually severe.
-Different types of dementia have different possible causes.
-In many cases, these causes are not fully understood.
+The term “dementia” is used to describe different brain disorders, all of which share a loss of brain function that is usually progressive and eventually severe.
+Different types of dementia have different possible causes — not all of which are fully understood.

 The most common forms of dementia are Alzheimer's disease, vascular dementia and dementia with Lewy bodies, which are caused by the destruction of nerve cells in the brain.

 These nerve cells cannot be replaced, so the symptoms of a person with Alzheimer's disease get progressively worse as more cells are destroyed.

 Symptoms of dementia include loss of memory, confusion and problems with speech and understanding.

 Memory problems do not necessarily indicate dementia, as some forgetfulness is part of everyday life.
 More serious memory problems can be caused by many factors other than dementia.
 If you are concerned about problems with your memory, make an appointment with your GP.